puldzian/Pracownicy/README.md

 ## Changes
 18.07.26 - changed 99 to N in some cols to better handle NDs, DESC added, cleaning

+## Cleaning: TODO
+check PPL of biggest protests